How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 • ½ cup extra virgin olive oil, more to top

-• 2 packed cups fresh basil leaves, roughly chopped
+• 2 cups packed fresh basil leaves, roughly chopped

 • 1 tablespoon lemon juice

-• 1 tablespoon nutritional yeast (optional)
+• 1 tablespoon nutritional yeast

 Instructions

 • Place the roughly chopped garlic clove in a mortar with half a teaspoon of salt.
 Grind the garlic into a paste.
 Then add the toasted pine nuts and bash into a creamy paste.
+(Or process in a food processor with half the oil until you have a creamy paste.)

 • Taste and adjust the salt and acidity.
 Keep in mind that the flavours develop as the mixture sits.
+Add more olive oil for a thinner consistency.

 Notes

 • Toast raw pine nuts in a hot, dry pan for a few seconds – taking care not to burn them.
-Or use pine nuts raw.

 Nutrition Information

-Serving: 1 tablespoon Calories: 90 kcal Carbohydrates: 1 g Protein: 1 g Fat: 10 g Saturated Fat: 1 g Polyunsaturated Fat: 2 g Monounsaturated Fat: 6 g Sodium: 73 mg Potassium: 37 mg Fiber: 0.3 g Sugar: 0.2 g Vitamin A: 4 IU Vitamin C: 0.5 mg Calcium: 1 mg Iron: 0.3 mg
+Serving: 1 tablespoon Calories: 92 kcal Carbohydrates: 1 g Protein: 1 g Fat: 10 g Saturated Fat: 1 g Polyunsaturated Fat: 2 g Monounsaturated Fat: 6 g Sodium: 73 mg Potassium: 64 mg Fiber: 0.4 g Sugar: 0.2 g Vitamin A: 496 IU Vitamin C: 2 mg Calcium: 18 mg Iron: 1 mg

 5 from 2 votes (2 ratings without comment)